-I remember, a few years back, I was taking photos of the Inverness Castle with my Canon Ixus 400.
+I still remember, many years back, I was taking photos of the Inverness Castle with my Canon Ixus 400 (one of the earliest digital camera!).

-An elderly man came to me and ask if I “photoshop” my photos.
+An elderly man came to me and ask if I “photoshop” my images.

 He smiled and said that sooner or later, I will.